 The Gothic Quarter is gorgeous, and for those who are fans of Gothic architecture; an absolute must.
 The narrow Medieval streets bring a certain Je ne sais quois to the area, and you will discover a whole host of restaurants and unique stores.
 There are flower stalls and street food, not to mention the imposing cathedral that holds weekend art fairs.

 This hill was once a strategic point in Barcelona and used for surveying the seas that led into the city.
 It overlooks the harbour, making for some unforgettable views that will remain high on the list of best experiences in the city.
+Yes, this is one of the best places in the city to see Barcelona from above!

 There is a castle on the hill as well, and one that is quite spectacular to look at.
 After climbing the hill (or taking the bus), it is well worth visiting.